Natalie Bomstad, Executive Director

 Mario Gonzalez, Community Engagement Lead

 Mario Gonzalez earned a degree in Broadcast Journalism from the University of Illinois at Urbana-Champaign.
 Before coming to the Green Bay area, he worked as a play-by-play announcer, media adviser, and news/sports reporter, which took him to Alaska, Indiana and Wisconsin.
 As the Community Engagement Lead, Mario is responsible for marketing, communications, media relations, social media and volunteer coordination for Live54218.
-His time in the news industry has given him skills and experiences that can help promote the organization's mission of making Brown County the healthiest place to live.
+His time in the news industry has given him skills and experiences that can help promote the organization's mission of making Greater Green Bay the healthiest place to live.
 Mario is a Chicago native and passionate fan of the city's sports teams.
 He likes to keep active in his free time by playing golf, softball, and is always looking for an excuse to bring out his baseball glove.

 Jacob Bauman, Schreiber Foods